North Korea Ends Communication With South Korea, Kim Jong Un’s Sister Blames ‘Mongrel Dog’ Defectors

 Though the pamphlets have been sent over for years, it appears that North Korea is taking a new rigorous approach to the practice as the country has been plagued with rumors of internal instability amidst rumors of Kim Jong Un’s health issues.

-Kim’s sister, Kim Yo Jong, even publicly stated that the defectors involved in recent leafleting were “human scum” and “mongrel dogs.”
+His sister, Kim Yo Jong, even publicly stated the defectors involved in recent leafleting were “human scum” and “mongrel dogs.”

-In addition to the angry words, Kim Yo Jong also threatened more tangible actions, such as permanently shutting down a jointly run liaison office and factory park in addition to ending a 2018 inter-Korean military agreement.
+In addition to the angry words, Kim Yo Jong also threatened more tangible actions, such as permanently shutting down a jointly run liaison office and factory park, in addition to ending a 2018 inter-Korean military agreement.

 However, a number of experts on Korean relations have claimed that Kim Jong Un is using this issue to express his anger that South Korea has neither pursued inter-Korean economic projects nor convinced its ally the United States to ease sanctions on the communist nation.